ashenafiDL/ashenafiDL/README.md

 ### Hi there 👋

 My name is Ashenafi.
 I am a software engineer who is passionate about free and open source applications.
-I also have seroius passion for front-end development and creating simple and elegant user interfaces.
+I also have serious passion for front-end development and creating simple and elegant user interfaces.

 In my free time I love reading books and learing new foreign languages.